Bryan Reynolds Preview, Player Props: Pirates vs. Cubs

 Bryan Reynolds At The Plate

-- Reynolds has 120 hits to go with a slugging percentage of .460, both of which are best among Pittsburgh hitters this season.
+- Reynolds leads Pittsburgh in slugging percentage (.462) and total hits (122) this season.

-- Among the qualified hitters, he ranks 58th in batting average, while his on-base percentage ranks 82nd and he is 49th in slugging.
+- Among the qualified hitters in baseball, he ranks 55th in batting average, 81st in on-base percentage, and 44th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.